Pop The Motorway Cherry With These Driving Tips!

 One of the biggest steps for a new driver is going out onto a motorway for the very first time alone.
 It’s daunting, but did you know that motorways and large roads like it are some of the safest to drive on?
 If you are driving in a safe manner, you can avoid a car wreck and know that you are the reason you have got yourself from A to B without much issue.
 There are some ways that you can ensure that your motorway driving experience is one that is safe, comfortable and gives you confidence.
 We’ve listed some of them below:

 1. Ask for extra lessons.
 Once you’ve passed your driving test, you can opt for extra courses that help you to build your confidence with motorway driving both in the day and the night.
-Courses like this here can help you to feel supported and give you the nudge you need to get onto the open road.
+Courses can help you to feel supported and give you the nudge you need to get onto the open road.

 2. Read the rules.
 As you’ve been learning to drive, you’ll be learning the rules of the road, but get yourself familiar with the proper motorway road rules too.
 Once you’re comfortable with the signage, speed limits and layout of the motorway, you can feel confident driving on it.